-Applying for residency in Bolivia can be complicated and is very time consuming.
-Prior to filling out an application for residency at the Bolivian immigration office, you’ll be required to visit additional institutions to fulfill numerous pre-requisites.
-Each of these institutions has requirements and costs of their own as well.
-Expat Services can connect you with a bilingual lawyer who will assist you with this entire process, greatly reducing time, stress and confusion.
-Rebeca Gonzales is the bilingual lawyer who will assist you with your residency application in Santa Cruz.
+Applying for residency in Bolivia can be complicated and is time consuming.
+Prior to applying for residency at the Bolivian immigration office, you’ll be required to visit additional institutions to fulfill numerous pre-requisites, each of which has its own requirements and costs.

 How we’ll help you apply for residency:

-The lawyer we connect you with will do all the footwork possible for you and will request you accompany her only when you must sign something or when an institution requires your presence.
-In addition, she will act as your translator, accompany you when you do have to be present, explain all requirements to you, help you understand and fill in all documentation, visit all institutions involved on your behalf, remain in communication with them until your documents are ready, and deliver them to immigration.
+• The lawyer we connect you with will do all the footwork possible for you and will request your presence only when you must sign something or when an institution requires you to appear in person.
+He or she will act as your translator, accompany you, explain all requirements to you, help you understand and fill in all documentation, visit all institutions involved, and remain in communication with them and you until your documents are ready to be picked up at the immigration office.

-Other institutions are involved in your residency application and each will require a payment.
-The pre-requisites include photos, a national criminal background check at the police station, a confirmation of domicile at the police station, an international criminal background check at Interpol, opening a bank account, an AIDS test at the center for tropical diseases, a medical certificate, the actual residency application at Immigration, and others depending on the type and length of residency you are requesting.
+• Other institutions are involved in your residency application and almost all require a payment.
+The pre-requisites include photos, a national criminal background check, a confirmation of your domicile in Bolivia, an international criminal background check, opening a bank account, an AIDS test, a medical certificate, the actual residency application at Immigration, and others depending on the type of residency you are requesting.

-If you plan to work or start a business in Bolivia you also need to process a work permit from the Ministry of Labor and we can assist you with this, although we cannot quote a price until we know which country you are from because costs vary per the agreements Bolivia has with other countries.
-In general, it is based on reciprocity.
+• If you plan to work or start a business in Bolivia you will also need to process a work permit from the Ministry of Labor.
+We can assist you with this as well.
+Costs vary per the bilateral agreements Bolivia has with each country and will not be the same for everyone.

 Would you prefer just a little guidance?

-If you are considering processing your residency yourself, we can set up a 1-hour orientation appointment to answer questions in person and explain the process to you, at a cost of $30 dollars.
-If you choose, after your initial consult, to process your visa on your own, you pay only $30 for the 1-hour orientation you received.
-If, after this initial consult, you choose to hire us to process your residency, we will waive the initial $30 consult fee, as it is included in the fee we normally charge for residency procedures.
+If you are considering applying for Bolivian residency on your own, we can set up a face-to-face orientation appointment to explain the process to you and answer any questions you may have.
+We provide this service for a low, hourly fee.
+If, after your initial consultation, you choose to process your visa on your own, you pay only the hourly fee for the guidance you received.
+However, if you choose to hire us to assist you with your Bolivian residency application, we will waive this initial consult fee, as it is already included in our fee for Bolivian residency applications.